Striolated bunting: Description

 It is 14 cm long, similar in size to the house bunting and smaller than the similarly plumaged rock bunting.
 The breeding male has a chestnut body, and grey head with darker streaking and a white supercilium and moustachial streak.
 The female's head has a brown tint to the grey, and more diffused streaking.

-The striolated bunting has stronger facial striping and a paler belly than the north African house bunting, which used to be considered conspecific as the subspecies E. striolata sahari.
+The striolated bunting has stronger facial striping and a paler belly than the house bunting, which used to be considered conspecific as the subspecies E. s. sahari.
 Birds in eastern Chad (E. striolata jebelmarrae) show some evidence of intergradation with the house bunting.

 The song, given from a perch, is similar to but weaker than that of the common chaffinch.